 Continue reading this article below, or click play to listen to this article being read to you!

 This may seem a bit obvious, but I feel it is the most important tip of all!
 I have two levels of cleaning –

 This is when the kids and I pick up all of their toys, put everything away in its place, and possibly give the room a quick vacuum and dusting.
 This is sufficient for day-to-day or week-to-week.

-Level 2 – Thorough Clean – I typically do this before any holiday, birthday, or event when I know new toys will be coming into the house.
+Typically I do this before any holiday, birthday, or event when I know new toys will be coming into the house.
 I also try to do this at least once every 2-3 months to maintain order and mix-up our layout.
 I warn my kids before I dive in and start this very serious task, and often require their help.
 They don’t really enjoy it, but they understand that it needs to be done.
-We will literally go through every single shelf, bin & basket.
+We will literally go through every single shelf, bin and basket.
 It is amazing how little toys and pieces can make their way into the wrong spot.
 And it is very frustrating when you want to play something specific and cannot find all of the parts.

 We also use this time re-organize the placement of everything.
 I like to visualize how my kids play with their toys.
 So I try to place everything that they might use together close by.
 An example would be their car mat rolled up next to the rack that holds the matchbox cars bin, and right near their bin of car tracks.
 Now, everything needed to play with cars is in one easy spot.